TheBananaStore/TheBananaStore/README.md

 # The-Banana-Store
 ------------------
-Bananas, a beautiful fruit, with pottassium and, oh!
+Bananas, a beautiful fruit, with potassium and, oh!
 Excuse me, let me explain...

-The Banana app store is a up and coming app store for most linux distros which you can install with one command!
+The Banana App Store is a up and coming app store for most linux distros which you can install with one command!

 ### Why choose Banana Store?